DaniCh-Coder/Data_Analysis/data-needed-for-project.md

 ---

 ## Key Validations
+Data types, whether basic or not, must be respected throughout the data lifecycle.
+For this purpose, there is the concept of validation, which consists of verifying that the data adheres to the format and premises under which it should be loaded, stored, and processed.

 - **Email**: Must follow the format `user@domain.com`.
 - **Phone**: Recommended international format `+54 9 11 1234 5678`.